Levia-is-us/Levia-us/README.md

 ## Core Features
+### Tool Integration
-1. Tool Integration: The system automatically scans and loads tools from the tools/ directory.
-Reference:
+The engine automatically scans and loads tools from the `tools/` directory.
+Here's how it works:
 ```
 def init_tools():
     """Initialize tool registry and caller"""